Levantine archaeology: Christian sites

 Palestinian archaeologists have also discovered a number of sites of significance to Christianity.
 At Tell Umm el ‘Amer in 2001, a Byzantine-era mosaic was unearthed.
 Experts believe it forms part of the oldest monastic complex ever to be discovered in the Middle East, likely founded in the 3rd century by Saint Hilario.
 While the archaeologists working at the site are Muslim Palestinians, they see nothing unusual about their desire to protect and promote a Christian shrine in an area inhabited by only 3,500 Christians today.
-Said Yasser Matar, co-director of the dig: "This is our history; this is our civilisation and we want our people to know about it [...]
+Yasser Matar, co-director of the dig, said "This is our history; this is our civilisation and we want our people to know about it. ...
 First we were Christians and later we became Muslims.
 These people were our forefathers: the ancient Palestinians."
-Dr. Moin Sadeq, director general of the Department of Antiquities in Gaza, has submitted an application to the United Nations Educational, Scientific and Cultural Organization (UNESCO) to assign it World Heritage Site status and fund the site's protection, restoration and rehabilitation for visitors.
-Another Byzantine era monastery and mosaic, since named the 'Jabalya Mosaic', was excavated by the Palestinian Department of Antiquities after its discovery by labourers working on Salah ad-Din road in Gaza City.
+In 2001, Moain Sadeq, director general of the Department of Antiquities in Gaza, applied to the United Nations Educational, Scientific and Cultural Organization (UNESCO) to assign it World Heritage Site status and fund the site's protection, restoration and rehabilitation for visitors.
+In July 2024, UNESCO added the site to its World Heritage list and at the same time add it to its list of sites in danger during the Israeli invasion of the Gaza Strip.